Skip to main content

 tools = toolset.fetch_tools(account_ids=[account_id])

-# Create Pydantic AI agent
+# Create agent with tools

 agent = Agent(

-system_prompt="You are a helpful HR assistant with access to employee data."
+system_prompt="You are a helpful HR assistant.",

 )